 What is Garam Masala?

 There are many different variations of the garam masala spice blend, depending on the region, and the cook.
 The constants are usually cardamom, cinnamon, cumin, cloves, pepper, and nutmeg.
-Some cooks add chiles, but this recipe leaves them out so that you can add your own, or not, according to your preference.
+Some cooks add chiles, but this recipe leaves them out.
+You can add your own, or not, according to your preference.

 Should You Make Your Own Spice Blend?